Complete step-by-step guide to SEO in 2019 🥇 Covers both On-Page and Off-Page SEO in 2019 🏆

 Keywords should not be misused, but it may be nice to target your SEO strategy against specific keywords.
 Back in the old days, a term called keyword stuffing was used to spam websites with keywords.
 This is no longer possible because one's site could be banned doing this.

 This is considered along with many other slightly too smart solutions, as being a "black hat" technique.
-Black hat is to do search engine optimization, using dirty tricks, including automated tools to reach tops in search engines.
+Black hat is to do search engine optimization, by using dirty tricks, including automated tools to reach tops in search engines.
 I would advise you to stay far away from black hat techniques, which I myself do.
 These techniques are a bit like peeing in your pants as they will only work temporarily.
 As Google constantly rolls out new Google panda and penguin updates, for instance, to prevent these techniques.
 Today, it's primarily about the user and about giving the user a good experience on your website.

 A good rule of thumb is to ask yourself; does this technique seem too good and easy to be true?
 Then it probably is.
 White hat techniques, on the other hand, is search engine optimization manually made, without the use of dirty techniques and automated tools, as mentioned earlier i'm using this technique myself.
 Even if you use white hat, take care not to over-optimize, as over-optimization of a website also seems unnatural.
 So everything in moderation.